DevonH7/SENG300-I2/README.txt

   -Gathers items information (Price,weight,etc)
   -Adds cost of item to currect cost
 2.Customer places item in bagging area
+  -Checks for weight of item
+  -Get current weight for electronic scale
-3.Customer wishes to checkout
+  -Expect new weight on the electronic scale to be the addition of the weight of newly scanned item 3.Customer wishes to checkout
 4.Customer pays with a coin
+  -Coin slot observer to check if slot is open
+  -Coin
-5.Customer pays with a banknote
+  -Add ammount of money based on what coin was inserted 5.Customer pays with a banknote

 TestCases: